Nieuw-Lombe

 Nieuw-Lombe (also: Nieuw-Lombé; Saramaccan: Njun-Lombe) is a village in the resort of Klaaskreek in the Brokopondo District of Suriname.
-The village is located on the Suriname River, and is inhabitated by Saramaka maroons.
+The village is located on the Suriname River, and is inhabited by Saramaka maroons.
 Nieuw-Lombe is a transmigration village built for the inhabitants of Lombé which was flooded by the Brokopondo Reservoir after the construction of the Afobaka Dam.

 History

 The transmigration village of Nieuw-Lombe was founded in 1964, because the village of Lombe was going to be flooded by the Brokopondo Reservoir.
 The original village had a population of 343 people.
 Nieuw-Lombe was constructed on the former plantation Remoncourt.
 Part of the population was resettled in Jaw Jaw.
 The village of Moejekriki was established close to Nieuw-Lombe for the people of its eponymous predecessor, and has since then formed a single urban area with Nieuw-Lombe.
 About half the houses in the villages were built during the transmigration; the remainder are newer additions.